 Based on the current pattern of engine operation, achieving a relaxation of the tiered air, Air Expansion software developed by the Energy Center of the Ecole des Mines de Paris, was the support of all the simulations.

 At first we considered air as an ideal gas and conducted simulations for different engine operating speeds.
 Then we defined a class size of three-story displacements, optimizing the driving range at constant speed.

-Dynamic simulation, after adding to the simulation model, the characteristics of an urban cycle as defined in regulation, has allowed to evaluate the vehicle's condition "real" operation.
+The dynamic simulation, after the addition to the simulation model, of the characteristics of an urban cycle as defined in the regulations, made it possible to evaluate the autonomy of the vehicle under "real" operating conditions.